 Short-Term Incentive Awards.
-Our named executive officers are each eligible to receive annual shortterm incentive bonus payments from the Company based on annual performance achievements.
+Our named executive officers are each eligible to receive annual short-term incentive bonus payments from the Company based on annual performance achievements.
 We consider these short-term incentive bonuses to be "at-risk" compensation.

-For 2023, Mr. Nierenberg had a target short-term incentive opportunity equal to \$5,000,000, of which he was eligible to earn from 0% to 200% based on performance in three categories: financial, strategic and individual performance:
+For 2024, Mr. Nierenberg had a target short-term incentive opportunity equal to \$4,000,000, which was decreased from \$5,000,000 in 2023, pursuant to his Amended Employment Agreement, which reallocated target pay opportunity from base salary and target short-term incentive to long-term incentive.
+Mr. Nierenberg was eligible to earn from 0% to 200% of his target amount based on performance in three categories: financial, strategic and individual performance: